thecloudranger/awsbaseline/content/chp3/_index.md

 pre = "<b>Chp 3. </b>"
 +++

+### Chapter 3b:

-### Chp 3: Getting Started in AWS
+# Getting Started in AWS

-# In this chapter, we will deploy a simple web application in AWS.
+In this chapter, we will deploy a simple web application in AWS.